17 User Acceptance Testing Templates [Examples + Download]

 • Scope, business requirements, and objectives.
 Why are we building this new feature?
 What's the pain point/main functionality?
 What are technical objectives?

-• Test team.
-Every individual on the QA team is assigned a responsibility—the who, the what, and the when.
+• Testing team.
+Every individual on the quality assurance team is assigned a responsibility – the who, the what, and the when.

 • Milestones and deliverables.
-Every phase of acceptance testing is documented here: testing process design, staging environment, training, execution, and report on test results.
+Every phase of acceptance testing is documented here: testing process design, staging environment, training, UAT execution, sign off, and test result reporting.

 • Environmental requirements.
 Hardware (in some cases) and software requirements are listed here.

 • Features to be tested.
 What are we expecting to discover during testing?
-What are the pass/fail criteria for each feature?
+What are the pass/fail criteria and acceptance criteria for each feature?
 What features do we want to avoid testing?
 What should our test cases look like?
+What are the exit criteria?”

 Here's a sneak peek: